kb1vc/SoDaRadio/README.md

 To start the SoDaRadio, connect your Ettus USRP to the host computer.
 Connect an antenna to the TX/RX port.

 For users of the B2xx series, it is best to initialize the radio with uhd_usrp_probe.
 Firmware loading can take some time, and SoDaRadio can't tell whether the radio is slowly initializing, or the control link is broken.

-Then execute SoDaRadio
+If this is the first time you've activated your USRP, or if the library has been updated, it is likely that you'll want to run uhd_usrp_probe to find out if the firware files are up-to-date.
+If not, the UHD utils will tell you so, and direct you to run an update script (as root).

+When all is connected, and uhd_usrp_probe makes happy noises, you are ready to run:

 ~~~~~
 SoDaRadio